-It’s easy to spend hours upon hours getting lost trying to find investment opportunities in property, wading through listing after listing without getting anywhere.
-In today’s video, we show you a two-step strategy to easily find houses in need of renovation.
-Now this will work great in any market but it is slightly better with a busy one.
+Being able to spot property where value can be added is all about knowing how to spot the right renovation projects in your area.
+It's easy to spend hours getting lost, trying to find investment opportunities, wading through listings and not getting anywhere.
+In today's video, we show you a two-step strategy to easily find houses in need of renovation.

-So in this video, I wanted to show you how to find a renovation or refurbishment projects in your local area.
+In this video, I wanted to show you how to find a renovation or refurbishment project in your local area.

-This will be useful If you’re looking into flip strategies.
-These are strategies where you buy a property, refurbish it and then sell it on, maybe to a first time buyer.
+This will be useful If you're looking into flipping property or strategies where you buy a property, refurbish it and then sell it, maybe to a first-time buyer.

 So, here I am going to show you how to use Rightmove to find properties in need of refurbishment, running through some very quick and simple steps on how you can spot projects of this kind.

 We'll be using search methods and alerts to try and speed up the process so you're not spending all your time just searching and filtering properties.
 Later, you will be able to speed up the process even more by simplifying and systemising what you're looking for as you drill down.
 We understand that you want to spend as much of your time as possible actually going out and viewing the properties, putting those offers in and getting those deals agreed.

 You will need a Rightmove account and you will need to be logged in.
 It's free and simple to set up.

 So, to find the refurbishment projects you're looking for you're going to go research, first select an area.
 You're going to need to have done a little bit of research on this already.
 Really you need to know a little bit the town, city, postcode, the location that you want to cover.

 You also want to have thought about the types of properties you want to invest in.
 That's the number of rooms, the price range etc.